manas-1404/Labelling-Tool/README.md

 1. Open your command prompt and cd to the directory where the notebooks are located.
 2. Open the notebook from terminal by typing `jupyter notebook`
-3. Once the notebook is open, select your `ADAS_env` kernel from Kernel
+3. Once the notebook is open, select your `Work_env` kernel from Kernel
 4. Follow the instructions